japoeder/aws_cost_tracking/README.md

   * You'll need to create a token for authentication
   * The channel ID where alerts should be sent is also needed

-For automation:
+For automation (recommended):

-* AWS EC2 instance (lowspec) to kick off the repo with crontab
+* AWS EC2 instance (lowspec) running Linux to kick off the repo with crontab